lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-12-23-Holiday_Exercises.md

 we need to show that this maximum exists.
 It might be helpful to consider the set of all
 $k$ such that $p^k$ divides $n$.
-A structured proof that establishes basic facts about this set leads to the conclusion.
+A structured proof that establishes a natural series of basic facts about this set leads to the conclusion.

 <pre class="source">
 <span class="keyword1 command">lemma</span> maximum_index<span class="main">:</span><span>